-SPLC Lido The Pulse w / re-developed facilities Museum SD, Health & Wellbeing Services with LATC having a li ayments being made mited trading history, falls back to the Ultimately though with LATC having a limited trading history, any risk of these payments being made falls back to the Council.
-Score - 3 Score - 3 Score - 3 Score - 3 Locally established NPDO Score - 3Score - 3Score - 3The NPDO will not have direct access to capital resources, the responsibility will remain with the Council.However, where the Council funds capital investment, the NPDO will use the revenue improvements to repay the capital costs.Ultimately though with the NPDO having a limited trading history, any risk of these payments being made falls back to the Council.
-The NPDO will not have direct access to capital resources, the responsibility will remain with the Council.
+Capital Reso urce - Ability to supp oort the design, build and mobilisation of nev w / re-developed facilities SPLC Lido The Pulse Museum SD, Health & Wellbeing Services with LATC having a li ayments being made mited trading history, falls back to the Ultimately though with LATC having a limited trading history, any risk of these payments being made falls back to the Council.
+Score - 3 Score - 3 Score - 3 Score - 3 Locally established NPDO the responsibility was the responsibility was the costs. vill remain with the Control funds can revenue improvement with the NPDO having apital investment, the nts to repay the capital The NPDO will not have direct access to capital resources, the responsibility will remain with the Council.
 However, where the Council funds capital investment, the LATC will use the revenue improvements to repay the capital costs.
 Ultimately though with the NPDO having a limited trading history, any risk of these payments being made falls back to the Council.
 Score - 3 Score - 3 Score - 3 Score - 3